m5lk3n/clcnt/README.md

 ## to do

 - Test boundaries (backend and frontend)
-- Move code into packages
+- Move code into packages/includes (backend and frontend)
 - TODOs in code
 - License / font awesome
 - Release build